gsamokovarov/pishleme/README.md

 pishleme --help
 ```

-## How It Works

-1. The daemon monitors specified applications using BSD sysctl to find running processes
-2. Time tracking starts when the application is first detected running
-3. Time accumulates across application sessions (if you quit and restart, time continues counting)
-4. Global time restrictions are enforced (applications killed outside allowed hours)
-5. When time limits are exceeded, a 5-second grace period is provided before termination
-6. All processes matching the application name are terminated with SIGKILL
-7. The daemon uses kqueue for efficient event-driven monitoring
-8. Daily reset occurs at midnight to restart time tracking

 ## Requirements

 - macOS (uses BSD sysctl and kqueue)
 - Zig 0.15.1+ compiler for building
-- Appropriate permissions to kill processes (may require running as admin for some applications)
+- Appropriate permissions to kill processes

 ## Installation as macOS Daemon

-Pishleme includes an automatic installation feature that generates and installs the launchd plist file for you.
+Pishleme includes an automatic installation feature that generates and setups a
+daemon using `launchd`.
+This allows it to run in the background and enforce
+rules without user intervention.

 ### Automatic Installation